Common Sports Injuries: Sprains, Shin Splints & Stress Fractures

 Do shin splints necessitate a break from playing sports?

-Shin splints shouldn't interrupt a sports season, but it's important to take a few steps to make sure the splints don't develop into a more serious problem such as stress fractures.
+Shin splints shouldn't interrupt a sports season, but it's important to take a few steps to make sure the splints don't develop into a more serious sports injury such as stress fractures.
 Shin splints often affect athletes who ramp up their exercise without gradually conditioning their bodies.
 They involve the muscles and tendons of the lower leg.
 Running on hard surfaces and athletic shoes that don't provide sufficient cushioning, as well as inadequate conditioning, can all contribute to shin splint development.

 Symptoms include tenderness around the shinbone.
 The pain usually develops gradually with exercise and subsides with rest.
 Most cases of shin splints can be treated with rest, ice and NSAIDs and a switch to a low-impact exercise such as biking or swimming until the shin splints heal.